 Champion's Cowboy Candy (a.k.a.
 Candied Jalapeños) Recipe

 Pleasantly the heat is diminished by the cooking process, so the results are not as hot as you might fear.
 This recipe is a refrigerator pickle, so all jars must be stored in the fridge.
 When you are done, save the syrup.
-You'll find a use for it in sauces like Mumbo sauce, barbecue sauce, cocktails, and more.
+You'll find a use for it in sauces like DC Mumbo sauce, barbecue sauce, cocktails, and more.

 When I was a boy, one of my heroes was Gene Autry, the Singing Cowboy and I was nuts about his horse Champion.
 So I have named my Cowboy Candy recipe after the world's smartest horse.

 He made himself a household name starring on radio in the 1930s and 40s, in movies in the 40s and 50s, and on television in the 1950s.
-According to e made 640 recordings, including more than 300 songs written or co-written by him.
+He made 640 recordings, including more than 300 songs written or co-written by him.
 His records sold more than 100 million copies and he has more than a dozen gold and platinum records, including the first record ever certified gold.
 His Christmas and children's records Here Comes Santa Claus (Right Down Santa Claus Lane) and Peter Cottontail are among his platinum recordings.
 His version of Rudolph the Red-Nosed Reindeer, is the second all-time best selling Christmas single.
 But my favorite, as a kid who wore a cowboy hat and chaps everywhere, was Back in the Saddle Again.
 In 1961 he bought the California Angels baseball team.

 Gene Autry's Cowboy Code

 The Cowboy must never shoot first, hit a smaller man, or take unfair advantage.